nodejs/node/doc/contributing/backporting-to-release-lines.md

    6. Run a [`node-test-pull-request`][] CI job (with `REBASE_ONTO` set to the default `<pr base branch>`)

+10. Replace the `backport-requested-v10.x` label on the original pull request with `backport-open-v10.x`.

-10. If during the review process conflicts arise, use the following to rebase:
+11. If during the review process conflicts arise, use the following to rebase:
     `git pull --rebase upstream v10.x-staging`

-After the pull request lands, replace the `backport-requested-v10.x` label on the original pull request with `backported-to-v10.x`.
+After the pull request lands, replace the `backport-open-v10.x` label on the original pull request with `backported-to-v10.x`.

 [Release Plan]: https://github.com/nodejs/Release#release-plan
 [Release Schedule]: https://github.com/nodejs/Release#release-schedule